Zalexanninev15/VBoxTabs-Manager/README.md

 A GitHub Action is provided to automatically build a Windows x64 executable file with other files (no dependencies required) on every commit that changes `VBoxTabs-Manager.py`.
 The resulting build is published as a release with the version taken from the application.

-Use the `build.cmd` script to create executable file with other files.
+Use the `build.py` or `simple_build.cmd` script to create executable file with other files.

 ## License